snipsco/snips-platform-docker/README.md

 - Run the snips platform components in a docker container.
 - Provide the host platform audio capture and playback interfaces to the container.

+> Those instructions assume that the reader is familiar with the use of docker containers.

 ## Build the snips platform container

 ### Prequisites